 Validation Based Protocol is also called Optimistic Concurrency Control Technique.
 This protocol is used in DBMS (Database Management System) for avoiding concurrency in transactions.
-It is called optimistic because of the assumption it makes, i.e. very less interference occurs therefore there is no need for checking while the transaction is executed.
+It is called optimistic because of the assumption it makes, i.e. very less interference occurs, therefore, there is no need for checking while the transaction is executed.

 In this technique, no checking is done while the transaction is been executed.
 Until the transaction end is reached updates in the transaction are not applied directly to the database.
-All updates are applied to local copies of data items kept for transaction.
-At the end of transaction execution, while execution of transaction, a validation phase checks whether any of transaction updates violate serializability.
+All updates are applied to local copies of data items kept for the transaction.
+At the end of transaction execution, while execution of the transaction, a validation phase checks whether any of transaction updates violate serializability.
 If there is no violation of serializability the transaction is committed and the database is updated; or else, the transaction is updated and then restarted.

 - Read Phase:

 Values of committed data items from the database can be read by a transaction.
 Updates are only applied to local data versions.

 Checking is performed to make sure that there is no violation of serializability when the transaction updates are applied to the database.

 On the success of the validation phase, the transaction updates are applied to the database, otherwise, the updates are discarded and the transaction is slowed down.

 The idea behind optimistic concurrency is to do all the checks at once; hence transaction execution proceeds with a minimum of overhead until the validation phase is reached.
 If there is not much interference among transactions most of them will have successful validation, otherwise, results will be discarded and restarted later.
 These circumstances are not much favourable for optimization techniques, since, the assumption of less interference is not satisfied.